-- An Application for Admission Applications must be received by July 1 for the fall semester; by November 15 for the spring semester; and by April 15 for the summer session.
+- An Application for Admission – Applications must be received by July 1 for the fall semester; by November 15 for the spring semester, and by April 15 for the summer session.

-- Three (3) letters of recommendation.
+- Three (3) Letters of Recommendation

 Students who were previously enrolled in the Master of Public Administration program at Kentucky State University and who wish to resume enrollment after not attending for two or more years, and students returning from suspension must provide the following:

-- An application for re admission and
+- An application for re-admission

-- Official transcripts for all coursework attempted at other colleges or universities during the period of absence from Kentucky State University.
+- Official transcripts for all coursework attempted at other colleges or universities during the period of absence from Kentucky State University

-Kentucky State University
+Employment Outcomes for Kentucky State University MPA Graduates